flightaware/beast-splitter/README.md

 clients asked for, use the --force command-line option (see below for how to specify settings).
 The "binary format" and "hardware handshake" options are always used, you cannot override them with --force.

+The options set by beast-splitter will override whatever DIP switch settings are set on the Beast itself.

 ## Output side